 Terauchi was named War Minister in the Hirota

-cabinet of 1936.
+cabinet of 1936, after playing a leading role suppressing the attempted coup of 26 February.
 Here he joined Yamashita in bluntly

 telling Hirota and his advisors that relatively liberal-minded men,